jamcha-aa/compatible-novels/en/article/README.md

 The turtle was about to fall from the desk, so you crawled, grabbed it, and returned it to its original location.

-"Thank you."
+"Thank you"

 The turtle thanked you.
-"So ... yes, wording."
+"So ... yes, wording"

 The turtle scratched her forefoot.
 The screen then displayed a letter that you could read.